 Types of Addictions Affecting Marriages

-Marriages can be affected by a myriad of addictions, from the grip of alcohol and drugs to the compulsive behaviors associated with gambling or sex.
 These addictions can dismantle the very fabric of marital unity, leading to a breakdown in communication and a profound sense of neglect and despair for the non-addicted spouse.
+Addictions can also lead to financial strain, infidelity, and a loss of intimacy within the marriage.

 The Emotional Toll of Living with an Addict